 Nurses, physicians, social workers, and occupational and recreation therapists make up a highly regarded, multi-disciplinary team that works to improve the mental health of all patients.

-Read a message from the Chief Nursing Officer at Pennsylvania Hospital, Mary Del Guidice, to learn more about Pennsylvania Hospital’s exciting and supportive nursing environment.
+Read a message from the Chief Nursing Officer at Pennsylvania Hospital, Mary Del Guidice, to learn more about Pennsylvania Hospital’s exciting and supportive nursing environment or find more information on nursing career opportunities.